 These obligations seem to be familiar and simple to follow – and yet – so damn hard to live by.
-Were those obligations ever presented to us during those 12 years of formal education?
+Were those obligations ever presented and highlighted during those 12 years of formal education?
+Were our founding principles heralded as our varsity teams at pep assemblies?
 But, I digress . . . or do I?

-As Americans, aren’t we just damn tired of holding on to delusional predispositions about others?
+As Americans and as fans of Democracy, aren’t we just damn tired of holding on to delusional predispositions about others?
 Aren’t we just damn tired of that old playbook of fear mongering, hate, bitterness, divisionism causing needless anxiety and stress?